About skin cancer

 The skin, like every organ and tissue in the body, is made up of microscopic building blocks known as cells.
 Skin cancer occurs when these cells become abnormal and begin to grow at an uncontrolled rate.1

-There are two main types depending on which type of cell the cancer starts in:2
+There are two main types of skin cancer, classified according to the type of cell where the cancer begins:2

-• Melanoma – about 1 in 100 skin cancers
+• Melanoma – accounts for about 1 in 100 skin cancers

 • Squamous cell carcinoma (SCC) – about 1 in 3 skin cancers